isabella232/experience-manager-brand-portal.it-IT/help/using/browse-assets-brand-portal.md

 ![](assets/list-view.png)

-Nella vista a elenco sono visualizzate informazioni per ogni risorsa al livello corrente.
+Nella vista a elenco vengono visualizzate le informazioni per ogni risorsa al livello corrente.
 La vista a elenco fornisce i seguenti dettagli:

-* Immagine della miniatura delle risorse
+* Miniatura delle risorse
 * Nome
 * Titolo
-* Paese
+* Lingua
 * Tipo
 * Dimension
 * Dimensione
 * Valutazione
-* Percorso della cartella che mostra la gerarchia delle risorse
+* Percorso cartella che mostra la gerarchia delle risorse
-* Data di pubblicazione della risorsa in Brand Portal
+* Data di pubblicazione della risorsa su Brand Portal

 La colonna Percorso consente di identificare facilmente la posizione della risorsa nella gerarchia delle cartelle.
-Per spostarti verso il basso nella gerarchia, tocca o fai clic sul nome della risorsa; per tornare verso l’alto utilizza la funzione [breadcrumb nell’intestazione](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).
+Per spostarti verso il basso nella gerarchia, tocca o fai clic sul nome della risorsa; per tornare verso l’alto utilizza [breadcrumb nell’intestazione](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."
  -->

-### Visualizzare le impostazioni nella vista a elenco
+### Visualizza impostazioni nella vista a elenco

-Visualizzazione a elenco mostra la risorsa **[!UICONTROL Nome]** come prima colonna per impostazione predefinita.
-Informazioni aggiuntive, ad esempio la risorsa **[!UICONTROL Titolo]**, **[!UICONTROL Impostazioni internazionali]**, **[!UICONTROL Tipo]**, **[!UICONTROL Dimension]**, **[!UICONTROL Dimensione]**, **[!UICONTROL Valutazione]**, viene visualizzato anche lo stato di pubblicazione .
-Tuttavia, puoi selezionare le colonne da visualizzare utilizzando **[!UICONTROL Visualizza impostazioni]**.
+La vista a elenco mostra la risorsa **[!UICONTROL Nome]** come prima colonna per impostazione predefinita.
+Informazioni aggiuntive, ad esempio risorsa **[!UICONTROL Titolo]**, **[!UICONTROL Lingua]**, **[!UICONTROL Tipo]**, **[!UICONTROL Dimension]**, **[!UICONTROL Dimensione]**, **[!UICONTROL Valutazione]**, viene visualizzato anche lo stato di pubblicazione.
+Tuttavia, puoi selezionare le colonne da visualizzare utilizzando **[!UICONTROL Impostazioni vista]**.

 ![](assets/list-view-setting.png)